FAQ: Programs

-How old must campers be to participate?
+How old must children be to participate in Mirai no Mori programs?

 How are the campers chosen?